States with the Fewest Coronavirus Restrictions

 Note: This metric refers to whether states have issued guidance for hospitals and other medical facilities to reschedule nonessential surgeries to ease the demand for medical supplies during the coronavirus crisis, or previously had such guidance but lifted it.

 - 1 – State never issued guidance on elective surgeries;

 - 0.5 – State had but lifted guidance on elective surgeries;

 - 0 – State has issued guidance on elective surgeries.

-Sources: Data used to create this ranking were collected from the National Governors Association, Kaiser Family Foundation, Editorial Projects in Education, Child Care Aware of America, Ballotpedia, National Conference of State Legislatures, American College of Radiology, the COVID Tracking Project and news reports.
+Sources: Data used to create this ranking were collected from the National Governors Association, Kaiser Family Foundation, Ballotpedia, American College of Radiology, American College of Surgeons, American Academy of Ophthalmology, Editorial Projects in Education, the COVID Tracking Project, National Restaurant Association, Littler Mendelson, Portfolio Media, The National Academy for State Health Policy, Ogletree Deakins and news reports.